Skip to main content

 In this section, we focus on how to interpret data for price testing.

-There are two step to interpret data:
+There are two steps to interpret data:

 Step 1